CarlS2rt/service_level_sensitivity_analysis/README.md

 1. What is the relationship between service level and other call center metrics?
 2. How much will staffing requirements decrease at different SLA targets?
-3. Does lowering SLAs generate any actual cost savings from a headcount perspective?
+3. Does lowering SLAs generate actual cost savings from a headcount perspective?

 ## Call Center Metric Relationships